xenotation/Porfolio-ND/content/about/_index.md

 Stoyanov’s artistic practice integrates infrastructure, technological apparatus, and everyday life, merging the humanities with scientific approaches.
 His practice aims at traversing the boundary between research-based and speculative practices.

-In 2025 Nikola Stoyanov co-founded the publishing house ["Temporary Publishing"](https://www.facebook.com/temp.publishing)  along with Hristo Kaloyanov and Filip Stoilov.
+In 2025 Nikola Stoyanov co-founded the publishing house ["Temporary Publishing"](https://www.facebook.com/temp.publishing) along with Hristo Kaloyanov and Philip Stoilov.